 Portions of highway corridors that have been studied and include recommendations for safety improvements.
-Funding for improvements is provided for in the region's Transportation Improvement Program (TIP). and Chester County Department of Open Space, Farm Programs
+Funding for improvements is provided for in the region's Transportation Improvement Program (TIP).
+For more information: Chesco Planning, Transportation

 Critical Congestion Area

 Areas that experience significant peak hour traffic congestion that extends beyond the primary roadway corridor from which it originates.
 For more information: Chesco Planning, Transportation >